 “Ecologically, the cow has been central to Indian civilization…By using crop wastes and uncultivated land, indigenous cattle do not compete with humans for food; rather, they provide organic fertilizer for fields and thus enhance food productivity…Indian cattle provide more food than they consume, in contrast to those of the US cattle industry, in which cattle consume six times more food than they provide.”

-Possible the most insidious elements of Cowspiracy is that Vegans are somehow elites and that ”it’s not possible to be a meat-eating environmentalist”.
+Possibly the most insidious elements of Cowspiracy is that Vegans are somehow elites and that ”it’s not possible to be a meat-eating environmentalist”.
 This is of course completely false.
-Many of the hard core frontline environmentalists stem from Brazil and poorer South American Countries, fighting (and sometimes dying) for the environment long before rich white people decided to watch a movie and commit to a lifestyle of buying expensive vegan products.
-Many of these people cannot afford the vegan lifestyle.
+Many of the hardcore frontline environmentalists stem from Brazil and poorer South American Countries, fighting (and sometimes dying) for the environment long before rich white people decided to watch a movie and commit to a lifestyle of buying expensive vegan products.
+Many of these people cannot afford the vegan way of life.
 This exclusive element also ignores the cultural importance of hunting for many indigenous societies.
 While the current system of rearing and distributing beef cannot go on, it is important to use appropriate terminology and not to tar everyone with the same brush.
 The problem is specifically the way beef is produced in the U.S.

-Cowspiracy does do a good job in bringing awareness to the meat industry.
-Watching a “sustainability raised” duck get murdered with a blunt axe and seeing a cow get loaded onto a bulldozer for slaughter definitely sheds some light on what really goes on.
+Cowspiracy does do a great job in bringing awareness to the meat industry.
+Watching a “sustainability raised” duck get murdered with a blunt ax and seeing a cow get loaded onto a bulldozer for slaughter unquestionably sheds some light on what truly goes on.
 However, the producers did start out with the agenda convince more people to go Vegan.
 Cowspiracy was in no way independent scientific research.

 To sum up Cowspiracy, it did well to generate awareness for Animal cruelty, particularly by videoing the slaughter of the cow and the duck.
-It also did well to generate awareness of the environmental impact of fossil fuels.
+It also did well to create awareness of the environmental impact of fossil fuels.
 But it went too far, and there is nothing to suggest that beef cannot be sustainably raised in small farms, as has been the case historically.
 The figures they cite are so misleading as to be completely false.
-They focus too much on NGO’s who are not hand in hand with the Mega Corporations as suggested, and it also implies that scientists are covering up the effect of the beef industry on climate change.
-Which is not the case given the large amount of accurate scientific data documenting it’s effects.
+They focus too much on NGO’s who are not hand in hand with the Mega Corporations as suggested, and it also implies that scientists are covering up the effect of the beef industry on climate change, which is not the case given a significant amount of accurate scientific data documenting its effects.